List of Jackass episodes: DVD releases

 The DVD release of the Jackass television series is unconventional in that instead of being released as full season sets as the show was originally aired, the individual stunts and sketches were re-compiled into 22 new "episodes", and released on five DVDs over a 7 year period.

 Contrary to popular assumption, Volumes One through Three do not line up exactly with the TV seasons and each volume contains segments from across all three seasons.
 However, the opening stunt of each DVD "episode" does correspond to the same number TV episode's first stunt, and several of the other stunts also match in each episode.
 Volume 1 "episodes" 1-5 roughly correspond to s1 e1-5, Volume 2 1-5 to s2 e1-5, and Volume 3 1-6 to s3 e1-6.
 The remaining 3 episodes from each season have no match.

 The 3 volumes were packaged into a box set with a bonus disc.
 The bonus disc contains the one hour special episode "Gumball Rally 3000", presented as originally aired.
 The bonus disc also includes a few stunts not found in the 3 volumes, as well as various bonus features like outtakes and interviews.

 Volume Four, sub-titled "The Lost Tapes", compiles the rest of the segments that hadn't yet been included in the previous three volumes and the bonus disc, plus bits that never aired on the TV series (mostly for censorship reasons).
 Volume 4 "episode" 1 begins with the "Johnny Cannonball" intro that also begins s1e1 (the pilot).
 The opening stunt "Self Defense" is also from the pilot; though it doesn't appear first in the original episode, it was the first stunt officially filmed for the TV series (in November 1998).
-There is no correspondance in the rest of the DVD "episode" 1, nor in the remaining "episodes" 2-5.
+There is no correspondence in the rest of the DVD "episode" 1, nor in the remaining "episodes" 2-5.

 Volumes Two and Three were released by Paramount Home Video shortly after the conclusion of the series in December 2002.
 Volume One was delayed, but first released in the 3-volume box set in December 2005, and then released by itself a month later on January 23, 2006.
 The bonus disc with Gumball Rally 3000 and other material was released only in the 3-volume box set of December 2005, and has not been released separately.
 The fourth volume "The Lost Tapes" was finally released in October 2009.